geraldomelo/Project-crud-with-Node.js-React-Ionic-and-Mysql-DataBase/README.md

 to access use the login: admin and pass: admin or login: user and pass: 123 alter file app/config/db_mysql.ini to access database.

-Soon we will have new updates with video.

 Tankyou.